2014 Hong Kong protests: Triad involvement and counterprotester recruitment allegations

 The BBC showed video footage from a Hong Kong TV network which appeared to show 'anti-Occupy protesters' being hired and transported to an Occupy protest site.
 The 'protesters', many of whom were initially unaware of what they were being paid to do, were secretly filmed on the bus being handed money by the organiser.
 Anonymous police sources informed the BBC Newsnight investigation that "back-up was strangely unforthcoming" to scenes of violence.
 The South China Morning Post also reported claims that people from poor districts were being offered up to HK$800 per day, via WhatsApp messaging, to participate in anti-Occupy riots.

 The Hong Kong police has stated that up to 200 gangsters from two major triads may have infiltrated the camps of Occupy Central supporters, although their exact motives are as yet unknown.
 A police officer explained the police could not arrest the triad gangsters there "if they do nothing more than singing songs for democracy".
 A 2013 editorial in the Taipei Times of Taiwan described the pro-Beijing "grass-roots" organisations in Hong Kong: "Since Leung has been in office, three organizations – Voice of Loving Hong Kong, Caring Hong Kong Power and the Hong Kong Youth Care Association – have appeared on the scene and have been playing the role of Leung's hired "thugs", using Cultural Revolution-style language and methods to oppose Hong Kong's pan-democratic parties and groups."
 Both Apple Daily and the Taiwan Central News Agency, as well as some pan-democrat legislators in Hong Kong, have named the Ministry of State Security and Ministry of Public Security as being responsible for the attacks.

 Legislative Council member James To alleged that "The police is happy to let the triad elements to threaten the students, at least for several hours, to see whether they would disperse or not."
 He added, "Someone, with political motive, is utilising the triad to clear the crowd, so as to help the government to advance their cause."
-Amnesty International condemned the police for "[failing] in their duty to protect protesters from attacks" and stating that women were attacked, threatened, and sexually assaulted while police watched and did nothing.
+Amnesty International condemned the police for "[failing] in their duty to protect protesters from attacks" and stated that women were attacked, threatened, and sexually assaulted while police watched and did nothing.
+An analysis in Harbour Times suggested that local businesses, some of which pay protection money to triads, stood to be affected by an occupation, dismissing the suggestion that the police cooperated with the triads during the protests.
+The journal also criticised police response for being "at first disorganised and slow," but noted that they did provide an escort to protesters who wished to leave the area, and that offers of assistance from the police were likely met with skepticism due to low levels of trust from the protesters.

 Commander Paul Edmiston of the police admitted officers had been working long hours and had received heavy criticism.
 Responding to accusations that police chose not to protect the protesters, he said: "No matter what we do, we're criticized for doing too little or too much.
 We can't win."
-An analysis in Harbour Times suggested that businesses that pay protection money to Triads in the neighbourhood stood to be affected by an occupation.
-The journal criticised police response as being at first disorganised and slow onto the scene, but observed that its handling was within operating norms in triad-heavy neighbourhoods although it was affected by low levels of mutual trust, suspicion.